sowmya1283/handmadehobbies/README.md

 Title in all other pages also serves as a navigation link to the home page “Welcome Home!” as per the well-established convention expected by the user.
 Logo:

-The logos are created to the captivate user’s attention and be the portray the website.
+The logos are created to the captivate user’s attention and to portray the website intentions.
 Colourful ai generated image of heart is presented in ‘Welcome Home!’ page.
 (The other pages have Title with the same text as mentioned in the logo of the home page.)

 Logo on mobile devices ensured the title stays as big as possible on a smaller screen, improving the user experience.